Pakistan's top court suspends extension for army chief

 General Qamar Javed Bajwa was handed a three-year extension on Aug.
-19, with the office of Prime Minister Imran Khan citing tension with neighboring India over the disputed territory of Kashmir.
+19, with the office of Prime Minister Imran Khan citing tension with neighbouring India over the disputed territory of Kashmir.

 Khan’s government has enjoyed good relations with the military, in contrast to the tensions between the civilian government and army under the party of his predecessor and rival Nawaz Sharif.